50+ European Alternatives to US Tech: The Privacy-First Business Stack

 GDPR ISO 27001 20TB included traffic No VC funding

 Hetzner is what I run Clickport on.
-The pricing speaks for itself: a VPS with 2 vCPUs, 4GB RAM, and 40GB SSD costs EUR 3.49/month.
+The pricing makes the case on its own.
+A VPS with 2 vCPUs, 4GB RAM, and 40GB SSD costs EUR 3.79 a month.
 The same spec on AWS costs roughly four times that.
-And Hetzner includes 20TB of outbound traffic with no egress fees, which eliminates the surprise bills that AWS is famous for.
-ISO 27001 certified across all locations, with data centers exclusively in Nuremberg, Falkenstein, and Helsinki.
-No US parent company, no venture capital, no incentive to monetize your data.
+And Hetzner throws in 20TB of outbound traffic, with overage at EUR 1/TB.
+So no surprise bill at the end of the month.
+They are ISO 27001 certified across every location, and the data centers sit only in Nuremberg, Falkenstein, and Helsinki.
+No US parent company.
+No venture capital.
+No reason to make money off your data instead of your subscription.

-The trade-off: Hetzner's managed services are minimal compared to AWS.
-No managed Kubernetes, no proprietary database services, no 200+ product catalog.
-You get excellent compute, storage, and networking.
-You build the rest yourself or use open-source tools.
-For most startups and SMBs, that's plenty.
+There is a real trade-off.
+Hetzner gives you almost no managed services next to AWS.
+No managed Kubernetes, no proprietary database services, no 200-product catalog.
+What you get is excellent compute, storage, and networking.
+The rest you build yourself, or with self-hosted tools.
+For most startups and small businesses, that is plenty.

 US incumbent